 As you can see, using session recording software is really not that big of a deal.
 While it is not hard to use it, it is going to be your job to interpret that information the right way.
 This is why it is important to watch recordings with a goal in mind.

 Make sure to target those websites that have a high bounce rate or a low conversion rate.
 It is hard to tell what might be the issue but by looking at the recordings, all those issues will reveal themselves.
-Session replay has proven that you don’t need to ask your audience if you want to understand them.
+Session recording has proven that you don’t need to ask your audience if you want to understand them.

 You can just watch them as they browse through your website and draw conclusions that way.
 This is a tool that is not going to lose its value, as websites can always be improved.
 Once the biggest issues are fixed, you can always continue by setting smaller goals and improving your site little-by-little every day.